Plan a trip to Turkey

 We spent a total of 8 days visiting Turkey, therefore our list of places to visit in Turkey was quite short.
 Of course, visiting Istanbul and Cappadocia was a no-brainer.
 I really wanted to visit both places.

 Both Istanbul and Cappadocia have countless places to visit.
 You could perfectly spend a week in each place and not get bored or stop seeing new things.
 I recommend spending a minimum of 3-4 days in both Istanbul and Cappadocia.
-I repeat, at least.
 I do not mean that 3 days is enough time to visit every place in Istanbul because you wont.
 It is a huge city.
 But I do think that it is enough to visit the most interesting places and get a good feel of the city.

 Other places that I recommend adding to your itinerary when you plan a trip to Turkey (and that I would have visited had I had more time) are Pamukkale, Ephesus, Mount Nemrut or some small town on the Mediterranean coast.